-After RESULTS began influencing US Government decisions and expanded over several years in the U.S., Sam worked with local people to set up RESULTS affiliates around the world, creating a more powerful, global voice for the end of poverty.
+RESULTS began influencing US Government decisions and it then expanded around the world, creating a more powerful, global voice for the end of poverty.
 Today there are RESULTS organisations in the United States, United Kingdom, Canada, Japan, Korea, and of course Australia.

-Most of the RESULTS affiliates, including Australia, also belong to the ACTION Partnership.
-Founded in 2005, ACTION is a partnership of locally based organisations around the world that advocate for life-saving care for millions of people who are threatened by preventable diseases.
+Most of the RESULTS organisations also belong to the ACTION Partnership, founded in 2005, a partnership of local organisations around the world that advocate for life-saving care for millions of people who are threatened by preventable diseases.